EmeraldCityIT/STARGATE-PATENT/README.md

 The entrance portal breaks down particles using vibrational fields.

-Entrance Portals Store subatomic particles (cubits) for "guaranteed return" material.
+Entrance portals store subatomic particles (cubits) for "guaranteed return" material.

 The exit portal generates a scanned lattice structure from the reservoir of subatomic particles.